bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Channels _(Message Passing)_

 ### Processes
-A process is a lightweight isolated thread of execution exclusively connected to _outside world_ through channels.
+A process is a isolated lightweight thread of execution exclusively connected to the _outside world_ by channels.
 It is the only construct to model behaviour around enduring state.
-A process's state is always local to the process.
+The state of a process is always local to that process.
 Each process is a little state machine that decides when to receive from or send messages to a channels.

 A `process` is declared in terms of the possible state transitions.

-		process Server :: {
+		process Server :: = {
 			Ready => [ Ready ],
 			    _ => [ Ready ]
 		}

 A `Server` process has one state `Ready` that only can transit to itself.
 Any other (error) state (`_`) transits to `Ready` as well.
+A `process` declaration encapsulate a behavioural pattern that can be used to many concrete automata.

-A concrete process is given as a set of `when` state transition functions that compute a process's successor state.
+The `data` structure `HttpServer` is used as state of a concrete process.

 		data HttpServer :: (
 			HttpRequest[<] requests,